FischerHewitt/project_4/README.md

 Commit and push your code to your project GitHub repository.

 Your submission must include all source files (even those that were unchanged).
 Your grader should be able to build your project based on the files submitted.
 An explicit list of files is not given because you are creating new files for this assignment, so verify that you have submitted everything properly.
-Remove files from your repository that are no longer needed for your project (e.g. EntityKind.java).
+Remove files from your repository that are no longer needed for your project (e.g., `EntityKind.java`).